-Rent setting in a Rent Pressure Zone (RPZ)
+Rent setting for a new tenancy in a Rent Pressure Zone (RPZ)

 A Rent Pressure Zone (RPZ) is a designated area where rents can only be increased by up to 4% annually.
-Certain rules must be followed for rent reviews in RPZs
+Certain rules must be followed for setting and reviewing rents in RPZs:

-Rent Pressure Zones are geographic areas where rents can only rise by up to 4% annually.
+- In Rent Pressure Zones rents can only rise by up to 4% annually.
 This limitation is in place for a maximum of three years and applies when rents are set at the start of a tenancy and when rents are reviewed during an ongoing tenancy.
 To find out if your property or tenancy is in a Rent Pressure Zone, please use our Rent Calculator.

 The map below shows the current designated Rent Pressure Zones.